VoxelsKeep/Texture-Pack-Template/README.md

 There is coral in the jungle world that will periodically die, and will need to be replaced.(Just use the paste_pos to get back)

 The desert world has a lit furnace that will periodically need to be relit with coal.

+The grassland world should have the sun visible, so probably wait till the clouds clear.